tianocore-docs/SecurityAdvisory/README.md

 Process
 ----------------
+(short form)

-Security Bugs reported through: [How to report a Security Issue](https://github.com/tianocore/tianocore.github.io/wiki/Reporting-Security-Issues)
+1. Security Bugs reported through: [How to report a Security Issue](https://github.com/tianocore/tianocore.github.io/wiki/Reporting-Security-Issues)
+2. The issue is evaluated
+3. Determine if a Security issue
+4. Determine Module
+5. Fix and Validate issue
+6. If Security, Update Security Advisory (This Document)